 The Commission also requested that the language of the statute make clear that any interpretive statement must fairly and accurately reflect the ballot question pursuant to N.J.S.A.
-19:3-6 and that the statute make clear that approval of any interpretive statement shall not be unreasonably withheld from voters.
+19:3-6 and that approval of any interpretive statement shall not be unreasonably withheld.
 Drafting to incorporate these requests is included in subsection a.(3)(B) and subsection c.

-Concerns about the use of "true purpose" and "unclear" were addressed by slightly modifying the statutory language by adding in language used by the Court to describe the concept of "true purpose" in City of Orange Twp..
+Concerns about the use of "true purpose" and "unclear" were addressed by slightly modifying the statutory language to add language used by the Court to describe the concept of "true purpose" in City of Orange Twp.
 Bd. of Educ. v.
 City of Orange Twp., 451 N.J.
 Super.
 310, 325 (Ch.
 Div.
 2017).
-In that case, the court determined that the "true purpose" of the question would be properly set out if the voter would have a better understanding of the consequences and scope of their vote for the public question.
+In that case, the Court determined that the "true purpose" of the question would be properly set out if the voter would have a better understanding of the consequences and scope of their vote for the public question.

 Pursuant to Desanctis v.
 Borough of Belmar and Gormley v.
-Lan, subsection b.(3)(B) reflects the Court's recognition of the ability to delegate the writing of a brief statement, but not its approval.
+Lan, subsection b.(3)(B) reflects the Court's determination that an entity may delegate the writing of a brief statement, but not its approval.
 The mayor and governing body do not necessarily have to draft the statement.
-An administrator may draft the brief statement, but the mayor and governing body must approve of it.
+An administrator may draft the brief statement.
+But the mayor and governing body must approve it.
 This was derived from the determination of the court in Desanctis v.
 Borough of Belmar.